 My youngest two kiddies and I made two kinds of cookies!
-The first that you see in these pics today with the frosting is a recipe I originally made with whole wheat flour, my Sugarless Sugar Cookies and the second recipe will be coming this week for Gingerbread Men!
-I made the sugarless sugar cookies twice using Bobs' Red Mill gluten free flour and had to adjust the sweetener a bit from the original recipe.
+The first that you see in these pics today with the frosting is a recipe I originally made with whole wheat flour, my Sugar Free Sugar Cookies and the second recipe is for Gingerbread Men!

 I've made a few delicious frostings that will provide you some variety for all your baking endeavors: Chocolate Buttercream, Cannoli Frosting, Peanut Butter Buttercream, and here's a collection of 16 fantastic frostings!